Jim Chanos

-James Steven Chanos (born December 24, 1957) is an American investment manager.
+James Steven Chanos (born December 24, 1957) is a Greek-American investment manager.
 He is president and founder of Kynikos Associates, a New York City registered investment advisor focused on short selling.
-A noted art collector, he appeared on the BBC Four documentary The Banker's Guide to Art.
+An art collector, he appeared on the BBC Four documentary The Banker's Guide to Art.

 Early life and education

 James Steven Chanos was born in 1957 into a Greek immigrant family living in Milwaukee, Wisconsin, that operated a chain of dry-cleaning shops.
-He graduated from Wylie E. Groves High School and received a B.A. in Economics and Political Science from Yale University in 1980.
+He graduated from Wylie E. Groves High School and received a Bachelor of Arts in Economics and Political Science from Yale University in 1980.

 Personal life

-Mr. Chanos lives in Florida.
-He is currently a lecturer in finance and a Becton Fellow at the Yale School of Management, where he teaches a class on the history of financial fraud.
-He serves as a trustee of the Nightingale-Bamford School and the New-York Historical Society and previously served as president of the board of The Browning School.
+Chanos lives in Florida.
+He is a lecturer in finance and a Becton Fellow at the Yale School of Management, where he teaches a class on the history of financial fraud.
+He is a trustee of the Nightingale-Bamford School and the New-York Historical Society and previously served as president of the board of The Browning School.